gb-githb/SAPUI5/Tutorial/02-Bootstrapping/readme.md

   * Tells Browser from where to load the Javascript Library

 * ```data-sap-ui-theme="sap_belize"```
-  * Default themer for UI5 Application
+  * Default theme for UI5 Application

 * ```data-sap-ui-compatVersion="edge"```
   * make use of the most recent functionality of SAPUI5 we define the compatibility version as edge